anna-filou/anna-filou.github.io/now.md

 ## 📚 Reading
 - **Lifespan: Why We Age and Why We Don't Have To** by David A. Sinclair PhD, Matthew D. LaPlant

-Note: I'm young but I don't want want to die 🙃
+    Note: I'm young but I don't want to die 🙃

 ### ✅ Recently Finished
 - **It** by Stephen King

     Opinion: very nice story + I feel like I got some insights into humanity's nature, BUT there a lot of unnecessary details, the book could have been 400 pages long instead of 1000.

 ---